Aller au contenu principal

 Failures are first-class

-When a step's handler throws, ontologic:
+When any step's handler throws, both flavors:

-3. Marks state.status as FAILED.
+3. Mark state.status as FAILED.

 try {